byondreal/getsetprop/README.md

 - `string path`: access path for getters (`'a.b.c'`)

 #### For setter
-- `primitive value`: primitive value to be set at specified access path (`'val'`, `2`, etc.)
+- `value`: primitive value to be set at specified access path (`'val'`, `2`, etc.)
 - `object path`: access path for setters also containing new value (`{ a: { b: 'val' } }`).